hindu-comm/mail_stream_advaita-l/2017/06/no_subject/340__H_S_Chandramouli.md

 >>>> matter is the cause of srishti, (cannot give references readily for this),
 >>>> does it not mean the same way?
 >>>>
->>> In the same way as ​shrotrasya shrotram?
+>>> In the same way as shrotrasya shrotram?
 I do not think so.
 You may be
 >> able to do so only with the first part of Shastriji's explanation in that "Any
 >> upAdhi is active due to its association with Chaitanyam alone" but not and
 >> Chaitanyam gets the name of the upAdhi itself in that context." since